spsforks/SCons-scons-wiki/ParseDepends.md

 scons: done building targets.
 ```

 As the dependency tree reveals, SCons does not know about `foo.h` and does not rebuild `hello.o` when `foo.h` changes.
 If the compiler is able to extract implicit dependencies and output those as Make rules, SCons can parse these files and properly set up the dependencies.

-However, if we had a record of this dependency in a file, we could feed this to SCons:
+So for example, an `SConstruct` file like this:

 ```python
 ParseDepends("hello.d")
 Program("hello.c")
 ```

-Where `hello.d` looks like this:
+where `hello.d` looks like this:

 ```make
 hello: hello.c /usr/include/stdc-predef.h foo.h
 ```

-Then things would look better:
+makes things look better if we dump out SCons's tree:

 ```console
 $ scons --tree=prune